A. A model of repentance never fulfilled.

 a.
 O LORD, though our iniquities testify against us, do it for Your name’s sake: Using his prophetic imagination, Jeremiah thought of what true repentance would look like from Judah in response to the droughts.
 It began with an utter confession of guilt and an appeal to pure mercy, not what they deserved.

 b.
-O the Hope of Israel, his Savior in time of trouble, why should You be like a stranger in the land: Having come to God with humility and repentance, now the appeal sought to remind God that He was Israel’s Hope and Savior, and asked Him to not be a stranger to them and their great need.
+O the Hope of Israel, his Savior in time of trouble, why should You be like a stranger in the land: Having come to God with humility and repentance, now the appeal sought to remind God that He was Israel’s Hope and Savior, and asked Him not to be a stranger to them in their great need.

 c.
 Why should You be like a man astonished, like a mighty one who cannot save: With great confidence in God’s power and ability to save, Jeremiah imagined the repentant one appealing to God’s honor in the rescue of His people – that God would show Himself as one who can save.

 d.
 Yet You, O LORD, are in our midst, and we are called by Your name; do not leave us!
 The repentant one reminded God that He was near to Israel, and that they did belong to Him.
 He called upon God to act upon that nearness and identification.

 i.
 “If only the nation had taken up this cry from the heart, and made it its own, then God could have shown forgiveness.”
 (Cundall)